guluc3m/newGULpage/README.md

 This is the color palette used in the whole page.
 You can find the hexadecimal values of each one at the beginning of [style.css](style.css)

 ![GUL color palette image.
 From left to right: Hack3rs Red, Radio Blue, Dark gray, GUL Gray, Light gray and Lighter gray](etc/gul_palette.png)

+## Shadows

+Thanks to Samuel Thornton, the author of [this Codepen](https://codepen.io/sdthornton/pen/wBZdXq) for the CSS shadow code which really adds for the Material Design experience.